steadywool/lemp-container/README.md

     image: docker.io/nginx:alpine
     ports:
       # If you want to change the used port, modify the first one
-      # If you want to connect from other devices on the same network, remove the two "127.0.0.1:"
       - 127.0.0.1:80:80 # Nginx+Php server
       - 127.0.0.1:8080:8080 # Phpmyadmin
-    volumes:
-      - ./src:/var/www/html
-      - ./config/nginx/conf.d:/etc/nginx/conf.d
-      - phpmyadmindata:/var/www/phpmyadmin
-    depends_on:
-      - php
-      - phpmyadmin
 ```

 Here Nginx uses port `80` instead of `8080` and PhpMyAdmin uses port `8080` instead of `8081`.